-Bloomsbury Minerals Economics Ltd (BME) was founded in June 1993 by Peter Hollands (Research Director) and Barbara Sotowicz (Sales Director).
+Bloomsbury Minerals Economics Ltd (BME) was founded twenty-five years ago, by Peter Hollands (then Research Director) and Barbara Sotowicz (then Sales Director).
 The Mining Journal Ltd and Brook Hunt & Associates Ltd were minority shareholders early on, but were bought out by the founders, who remain the controlling shareholders.
 Barbara’s brother Adam Sotowicz is also a shareholder in BME, besides being Managing Director of Metal Price Analytics Ltd and MF Price Analytics Ltd. Over the years, BME’s Non-Executive Directors have included Neil Seldon (now Chairman of the Roskill Group), Robert Goldstein and Mike Barden, the latter two both former Managing Directors of CRU.

 In 1993, BME launched the “Copper Briefing Service”, a 12-page monthly report in easy-access newsletter style but with rigorous forecasts two years ahead of mine, smelter & refinery production, refined consumption, market balance and stocks, prices, plus treatment & refining charges (TC/RCs) for custom concentrates (copper in ore minerals) and RCs for blister (unrefined) copper.
 That is a level of analysis which BME supplied monthly that competitors only provided in quarterly reports.